Bashkir15/eslint-config-xo-react-pro/guides/REACT.md

     }
     ```

-    If your component doesn't need state, refs, or licecycle methods you should probably use a stateless functional component:
+    If your component doesn't need state, refs, or lifecycle methods you should probably use a stateless functional component:

     ```jsx
     // Incorrect